Wilfred/wilfred.github.com/_posts/2013-05-09-multi-paradigm-elisp.markdown

 No sweat in elisp:

     (defun mean (x y)
       (/ (+ x y) 2))

-C doesn't support variadic functions without also passing in the number of arguments.
-In JavaScript, we can write a function that takes any number of arguments:
+However, C doesn't support variadic functions without also passing in the number of arguments.
+In many other languages, we can write a function that takes any number of arguments.
+In JavaScript:

     function mean() {
         var sum = 0;